Chart Color Schemes

 Educational outcomes in Pialba - Eli Waters fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 16.0%, substantially below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 11.3%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.6%).
-Trade and technical skills feature prominently, with 39.6% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (29.8%).
+The area's university qualification rate is 16.0%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.6%).
+Trade and technical skills are prevalent, with 39.6% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (29.8%).

 Frequently Asked Questions - Education